axone-protocol/docs/docs/faq/faq.md

 ### What makes Axone so groundbreaking?

-Axone does not aiming to be the next 'Ethereum Killer.'
+Axone does not aim to be the next 'Ethereum Killer.'
 Instead, Axone plays a pivotal role in facilitating the transition to a new digital revolution, one centered around harnessing the power of data.
 In today's landscape, we recognize that trust and technical complexities often pose significant limitations.

 Axone is a meticulously designed protocol that fuels the expansion of this digital revolution by simplifying the sharing of data and digital resources.
 It places a profound emphasis on respecting consent and the proper utilization of everyone's assets, thereby fostering a more equitable and secure digital ecosystem